NuclearAtk/geacon_pro/README.md

 * Proxy sets the function of sending packets by proxy.
 You can find details in Implementation Details.
 * Remark can be used to remark the machine, which is convenient for distinguishing different application scenarios.
 That is, if Remark="test", the name of the online machine will be set as ComputerName [test].
 * ExecuteKey can perform simple anti-sandbox.
 If the key value is “password”, ```geacon_pro.exe password``` is required to execute after setting.
 The sandbox or blue team members cannot execute because they do not know the key.
+* ExecuteTime can perform simple anti-sandbox.
+If the current time is latter than the set time, the execution will fail. the set time is UTC time zone。
 * DeleteSelf sets whether to delete itself.
 * HideConsole sets whether to hide the console.
 * CommandReadTime sets the interval for asynchronous real-time echo when executes long duration commands.